juldebar/R_Metadata/README.md

 ## Usual Errors

-- Your token is not set if you use Geonetwork / Geoserver in the BlueBridge infrasrtructure
+- Your token is not set if you use Geonetwork / Geoserver in the BlueBridge infrastructure
 - You are using emails in the ** metadata spreadsheet ** which are not declared in the ** contacts spreadsheet **
 - You didn't comply with syntactic rules
   - contacts: see related wiki section